Amathus: Late Antiquity and the Middle Ages

-Later, in the 4th century AD, Amasus became the see of a Christian bishop and continued to flourish until the Byzantine period.
+Later, in the 4th century AD, Amanthus became the see of a Christian bishop and continued to flourish until the Byzantine period.
 Of its bishops, Heliodorus was at the Council of Chalcedon in 451 and Alexander at the Second Council of Nicaea in 787.
-In the late 6th century, Saint Ioannis Eleimonas (John the Charitable), protector of the Knights of St. John, was born in Amathus and after 614 sent Theodorus, bishop of Amathus, to Jerusalem to ransom some slaves.
+In the late 6th century, Saint Ioannis Eleimonas (John the Charitable) was born in Amathus and after 614 sent Theodorus, bishop of Amathus, to Jerusalem to ransom some slaves.

-Today, Amathus is a see of the Church of Cyprus and is also listed (under the name "Amathus in Cypro", to distinguish it from "Amathus in Transjordan") as a titular see by the Catholic Church, which however, in line with the practice adopted after the Second Vatican Council, has made no appointments to the bishopric since the death of the last Latin titular bishop in 1984.
+Today, Amathus is a see of the Church of Cyprus and is also listed (under the name "Amathus in Cypro", to distinguish it from "Amathus in Transjordan") as a titular see by the Catholic Church, which however, in line with the practice adopted after the Second Vatican Council, has made no appointments to the bishopric since the death of the last titular bishop of the Latin Church in 1984.

-Anastasius Sinaita, the famous 7th-century prolific monk of Saint Catherine's Monastery, was born here.
+Anastasius Sinaita, the prolific 7th-century monk of Saint Catherine's Monastery, was born here.
 It is thought that he left Cyprus after the 649 Arab conquest of the island, setting out for the Holy Land, and eventually becoming a monk on Sinai.

-Amathus declined and was already almost deserted when Richard Plantagenet won Cyprus by a victory there over Isaac Comnenus in 1191.
-The tombs were plundered and the stones from the beautiful edifices were brought to Limassol to be used for new constructions.
+Amathus declined and was already almost deserted when Richard Plantagenet took Cyprus in 1191.
+The tombs were plundered and the stones from the edifices were brought to Limassol to be used for new constructions.
 Much later, in 1869, a great number of blocks of stone from Amathus were used for the construction of the Suez Canal.
 A ruined Byzantine church marks its site.

 In modern times

-A new settlement close to Amathus but further inland, Agios Tychonas, is named after the bishop Saint Tychon of Amathus.
-The site of the ruins is within the borders of this village, though the expansion of the Limassol tourist area has threatened the ruins: it is speculated that some of the hotels are on top of the Amathus necropolis.
+A new settlement close to Amathus but further inland, Agios Tychonas, is named after the bishop Tychon of Amathus.
+The site of the ruins is within the borders of this village, though the expansion of the Limassol tourist area has threatened the ruins: It is speculated that some of the hotels are on top of the Amathus necropolis.